 Avoid curd, cold foods, cold drinks, fruit juices, fermented foods ice cream etc.

 Use boiled and cooled water for all drinking purposes.

 Eat all foods – freshly prepared and in hot condition.

-A message in whatsapp was circulated that Septillin Syrup and tablets of Himalaya company is good for Swine flue.
+A message in WhatsApp was circulated that Septillin Syrup and tablets of Himalaya company are good for Swine flu.
 What say?